 They Wasted a Perfectly Good Character: Paradiso Canto 30 has the honor of holding Beatrice's final piece of dialogue, yet it ignores the complexities and wonders of her character by instead having the lady of Heaven's final speech dedicated to telling us corrupt priests are bad.
 This is hardly a unique exit considering Sinister Ministers had been condemned at length by Virgil, Pope Nicholas III, Brother Catalano, Pope Adrian V, the chariot-dragon, Thomas Aquinas, Saint Bonaventure, Emperor Constantine, and Saint Peter before Beatrice tackled the topic—in Canto 29, right before she tackles the topic again in Canto 30 before never speaking again.

-Unintentionally Sympathetic: The people in Limbo, as they aren't even sinners but just lived in the wrong time and place (or didn't get bapitized), and while they are not actively tormented, they still missed out on Heaven through no fault of their own.
+The people in Limbo, as they aren't even sinners but just lived in the wrong time and place (or didn't get baptized), and while they are not actively tormented, they still missed out on Heaven through no fault of their own.
+This is actually pointed out multiple times by Dante, who remarks in-universe how unfair this feels.

 Ulysses is in the Eight Circle for his trickery with the Wooden Horse and for false counsel during the Trojan War; while the Greeks admired his cunning, the Romans despised him for his deceitful nature during the War, since they believed themselves to be descended from the Trojans.
 Heck, that final suicidal voyage that drove Ulysses and his men to their deaths?
 Dante's own invention.
 Though it should be noted that Dante would not have access to Homer's epicpoems when he wrote Inferno, only Virgil's The Aeneid, where he is dubbed "Cruel Ulysses".

 Paradiso places two nuns who were forced into marriagenote one of the nuns calls herself a virgin, leaving rape out of the picture. in the lowest sphere of Heaven, since the marriages broke their vows of chastity.
-This is abhorrent to modern readers, who naturally question how unconsenting victims could put in a lesser place for having evil done to them.
+This is abhorrent to modern readers, who naturally question how non-consenting victims could be put in a lesser place for having evil done to them.
 Dante's guide answers these concerns in two ways: one, the nuns normally sit with every other saint and angel in God's Empyrean and two, the guide claims that the nun Piccarda failed to "absolutely" will to avoid the marriage.
 This second answer brings us back to Values Dissonance, since the modern thinking about sexual assault makes it quite clear that the victim is never, ever at fault.
-Even if Piccarda was never assaulted sexually, the idea that she was in some way responsible for a kidnapping that she didn't consent parallels the victim blaming unjustly faced by victims of rape.
-Dante's depiction of Piccarda is well-thought out, but that doesn't ease the moral gap between her fate and modern ethics of consent.
-At the same time, however, it should be noted that in Heaven everyone is equally close to God and is said that it purposelly organized itself into spheres to make things easier for Dante.
+There is the additional fact that Piccarda's fate contradicts the actual teachings of the Fathers of the Church pre-dating Dante by almost a thousand years.
+St. Basil the Great and St. Gregory of Neocaesarea take care to explicitly state it in their rules that a rape does not make a woman less chaste.

 Even after seven centuries that saw Christian society change radically, The Divine Comedy continues to be admired throughout the Church for its genius portrayal of a life that begins in sin and misery, strives to do better, and ultimately finds rest in Love.
 It is difficult to find a better endorsement for an author than to have the Pope call you a "prophet of hope" when your poem sets a few Popes on fire.